manjukrishna1837/Reeker/README.md

 # Reeker

-Reeker is a simple scheduler and productivity tracker web application.
+Reeker is a simple scheduler and productivity tracking web application.

 ## Contributing